jphalford/blog/README.md

     - I think leave to The Classpath - add a teaser
     - use forName + getDeclaredConstructor to initialise the test class
     - demonstrate that no compile time reference so can be moved out of the source set
+    - acutally prob need as it ties in nicely with the final main look